The difference between a good business decision and a costly one often comes down to one thing.

 It’s more than a big name.
 It’s about trust, expertise, and impact.

-When you search for top marketing research companies, you’ll see plenty of familiar names — global firms with thousands of employees, complex org charts, and glossy awards pages.
+When you search for top marketing research companies, you’ll see plenty of familiar names — global firms with thousands of employees, complex org charts, and prominent awards pages.
 But size alone doesn’t make a company “top.”

 The real measure of a leading research firm is trust.

 Since 1983, KS&R has been providing that level of rigor and transparency.
 That kind of longevity isn’t about luck.
 It’s about showing up, staying curious, and doing great work for decades.
 Because ultimately, the best research companies don’t just deliver insights.
-They earn trust, drive clarity, and help you make better, more confident decisions.
+They earn trust, provide clarity, and help you make better, more confident decisions.

 Attribute #1: Trust and Transparency Come First